Best things to do in Stanthorpe and Granite Belt Region

 Cost: Ticket prices vary by event

 A fun Stanthorpe activity for kids is the Granite Belt Maze and Mini Golf.
-Admission here buys you a chance to play in the 3 different timber mazes, the 9-hole mini golf course, and giant chess.
+Admission here allows you to play in the three timber mazes, the 9-hole mini golf course, and giant chess.

 The mazes are each of varying degrees of difficulty.
-There is a large main maze for all ages and two smaller mazes designed for kids to enjoy on their own.
+There is a large main maze for all ages and two smaller mazes for kids to enjoy independently.

 If you’re up for a double challenge, as you go through the mazes, you can look for clues to complete a few riddles the staff give you as you arrive.